 The Board of Directors has final authority to approve the recommendations of its Joint Management Resources and Compensation Committee (the "Compensation Committee") regarding the compensation of the executives of the Company.
-The following independent Directors were members of the Compensation Committee as at December 31, 2017: Messrs.
-Bentley, Stinson, Barrington-Foote and Smith.
+The following individuals were members of the Compensation Committee as at December 31, 2018: Messrs.
+Stinson and Peter J.G.
+Bentley, on behalf of the Company and Messrs.
+Ryan Barrington-Foote and Ross Smith, on behalf of Canfor.
 For further information on the role and responsibility of the Compensation Committee see "Board Committees - Joint Management Resources and Compensation Committee" herein.